wp-plugins/register-plus-redux/readme.txt

 == Changelog ==

 = 4.0.0 =
-October 6, 2014 by tanaylakhani
+October 6, 2014 by tanaylakhani, radiok

-* ReadyGraph Growth Engine added as an extension
+* ReadyGraph Growth Engine added as an extension- tanaylakhani
+* Fixed jQuery that was altering attributes when it should be altering properties- radiok
+* Fixed uninitialized $errors object- radiok

 = 3.9.11 =
 September 11, 2014 by radiok